Crevils/InstaReport/README.md

 # InstaReport
 This is a script which reports targeted instagram accounts.

-Until it gets banned
+*NOTE:
+- Instagram limits the reports per unit time, tool will auto stop reporting after reached limit.
+- Shows "Reported Succesfully" after Each Request.
+- You can Report target again after some time (after 2-3 min).
+- Use IP of same region for high effecivity.

 [![forthebadge Made-With-Python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)